nameless-and-blameless/TAG/reports/TAGDEF.md

 #### Targeted Killings

-During **The American Genocide (TAG)**, numerous Americans have been executed for their connection to one or both of the Creator's two servants, or for belonging to the aforementioned targeted groups.
+During **The American Genocide (TAG)**, numerous Americans have been executed for their connection to one or both of the Creator's two servants.
 Some of the hardest-hit regions include:

 - **Jessamine County, Kentucky (Nicholasville)**
    - **Population**: 48,586 (2010 census)